polysquare/cmake-unit/README.md

 * `any_line`: Matches if any line of a multi-line string matches the following matcher and its arguments.
 * `not`: Matches if the item specified does not match the following matcher.

+#### Writing your own matchers ####

+`cmake-unit` can be extended with your own matchers.
+To do this, you will need to write a "callable" function in your project's namespace, for example

+    function (my_namespace_equal_to_seven)

+        list (GET CALLER_ARGN 0 VARIABLE)
+        list (GET CALLER_ARGN -1 RESULT_VALUE)

+        set (${RESULT_VALUE} "to be equal to 7" PARENT_SCOPE)

+        if ("${${VARIABLE}}" EQUAL 7)

+            set (${RESULT_VALUE} TRUE PARENT_SCOPE)

+        endif ()

+    endfunction ()

+Then you will need to register your project's namespace as a namespace containing matchers

+    cmake_unit_register_matcher_namespace (my_namespace)

+You can start using your matcher like so:

+    cmake_unit_assert_that (VARIABLE equal_to_seven)

+The function `my_namespace_equal_to_seven` is a `callable` function abiding by the calling convention set out below.
+Its first argument will always be the variable-to-be-matched.
+Depending on what your matcher does, this may be a value or a variable name.
+The last variable is always the "result variable", which is the name of the variable that you will need to set in the parent scope to indicate the matcher status.
+By convention, matchers should set this variable to a sentence fragment that would provide a sensible explanation of what happened in the sentence "Expected VARIABLE ..." in case there was a mismatch.
+Otherwise, the variable should be set to TRUE.

 #### Overridable Phase Functions ####